 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Boyne Falls has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Boyne Falls has few renters and college students.
 But the biggest reason it is quieter in Boyne Falls than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Boyne Falls may be for you.

-Being a small village, Boyne Falls does not have a public transit system used by locals to get to and from work.
+Boyne Falls is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Boyne Falls in 2022 was $32,271, which is middle income relative to Michigan and the nation.
 This equates to an annual income of $129,084 for a family of four.
 However, Boyne Falls contains both very wealthy and poor people as well.